Civic Engagement

 Section media

-City Council Night 1
+City Council Scorecard

 Below are the yes/no responses that City Council members made at the Town Halls.
 (Question 6 wasn't asked on Night 2, which is why it's blank for some candidates.)
 They were invited to explain their responses in the discussion that followed, which you can review in the videos above.